Farama-Foundation/stable-retro/CONTRIBUTING.md

 ### C++

-There is a `.clang-format` file that documents as best as possible the code style for Gym Retro.
+There is a `.clang-format` file that documents as best as possible the code style for Stable Retro.
 Please make sure to follow it.